-If more than two furnaces are being installed in close proximity, each additional combustion air intake and exhaust termination set shall not terminate less than 12 in (300mm) apart.
-Note: Canadian installations of 120000 Btuh require 3 ft (900mm).
+If more than two furnaces are being installed in close proximity, each additional combustion air intake and exhaust termination set must be installed a minimum of 4 feet apart.
 This is an exception to the 10 foot requirement mentioned in the "Location" section on the previous page.
+If using the concentric venting kits, two terminals may be centered 12 inches apart.